Become a Plasterer

 Overview

-The ProQual Level 2 NVQ Diploma in Plastering (Construction) qualification provides a nationally recognised qualification for those working in the construction industry who want to specialise in plastering.
+This ProQual Level 2 NVQ Diploma in Plastering (Construction) is a nationally recognised, competence-based qualification for individuals currently working in the construction sector who specialise in plastering.
+This is not a class-based course – it is fully online with no classroom attendance or in-person sessions required.

 Specialisations: